 (Most Convenient/Budget Friendly) Temple Club is located at Pub Street, Siem Reap.
 The Apsara Dance would start at 7.45pm every evening, it is strongly recommended to make reservations to get awesome seats for best viewing.
 Phone: +855-12-234 565

 (Most Impressive) Apsara Terrace at the Raffles Grand Hotel D’Angkor is located about 10 mins drive from Pub Street.
 Performance is on Monday, Wednesday and Friday, but be prepared to pay fine dining price.
-Strongly recommended to make reservations.
+Strongly recommended making reservations.
 Phone: +855-63-963 888

 (Mid-range price, Walking distance from Pub Street) Apsara Theater, Angkor Village Hotel is located about 10 mins walking distance away from Pub Street.
 The dinner show starts at 8pm, it is relatively pricey.
 Phone: +855-63-963 531